Geometry of PCF parameters in spaces of quadratic polynomials: Optimal general upper bounds

 Let $\cC \to V$ denote a family of algebraic curves in $\C^2$, parameterized by an irreducible, quasiprojective variety $V$ over $\C$ of dimension $\ell \geq 1$, for which the general curve in the family is irreducible.
 As introduced in \S\ref{max section}, there is a natural map

 sending each curve to its image in $\C^2$.
 Recall the definitions of $\cC_V^m$ and

 given there, for each integer $m\geq 1$.
-Recall also that the family is maximally varying if the induced map $V \to X_d$ is finite.
+Recall also that the family is maximally varying if the induced map $V \to X_d$ has finite fibers.
 From Proposition \ref{dominant}, we know that maximal variation implies that the maps $\rho_m$ are dominant for all $m \leq \dim V$.

 \begin{prop} Suppose that $\cC \to V$ is a maximally varying family of curves in $\C^2$ with $\ell = \dim V > 0$.
 Assume the general curve in the family is irreducible.
 Then the Zariski-closure of the image in $\C^{2(\ell+1)}$ of the fiber power $\cC_V^{\ell +1}$ by $\rho_{\ell+1}$ is not special, unless $\ell =1$ and $\cC$ is a family of horizontal or vertical lines in $\C^2$. \end{prop}